 Sadly, these statistics are not new to long-term residents of Oakland.
 So why aren't we doing more about it?
 Personally, I am tired of those who make excuses for Oakland's high crime rate.
 Our expectations for public safety have fallen so far that we regularly brush off serious threats to our safety and well-being.
 Robbed at gunpoint coming off BART?
 We're told, "Well, that's Oakland."
 Home invasion?
 We're told, "Well, at least no one was hurt."

 How are families responding to this hailstorm of crime?
 The answer: They are leaving, if they can.
 From 2000 to 2010, Oakland lost a full 15 percent of its child population.
 That statistic resonates with my own experience.
-When school started in
+When school started in August, I noticed that several families didn't return.
+These are wonderful people, people who loved Oakland and wanted to stay in Oakland but who just can't reconcile themselves with the crime.

 Simply stated: The current level of public safety in Oakland is not good enough.
 It's not good enough for my neighborhood in North Oakland and it's not good enough for any neighborhood in Oakland.